 F04B Cardiac Valve Procs W CPB Pump W/O Invasive Cardiac Inves W/O Cat CC

 Implant cost analysis confirms advice from DHBs over the last two years that TAVI does not cost more than other procedures in the listed DRGs, though is marginally more expensive for the least at-risk patients.
-Only five TAVI implant cost adjustments needed to be made in developing WIESNZ21.
+TAVI implant cost adjustments were needed for thirty events in developing WIESNZ21.
 However, as per last year due to a higher number of low outlier events than in previous years adjustments to low boundaries have been made to DRGs F03A, F03B and F04A.

+Implant Cost Adjustments for Selected Circulatory Surgical DRGs (F DRGs)

+Implant costs were reviewed for the following circulatory DRGs:

+F01A, F01B, F02Z, F10A, F10B, F12A, F12B, F15A, F15B, F17Z, F18A, and F18B

+The implant costs for events that should always have an implant cost have been reviewed and where inadequately reported have been replaced by an implant cost estimated from the best reported costs for the respective DRGs.

+Adjustments for some Blood Product Costs

+Gamma Globulin costs were noted to be poorly captured for a small number of events in 2018/19.
+Adjustments were made in the following DRGs to ensure a better overall reflection of the costs involved:

+B67C, B71C, I82Z, Q60C, Q62B, and R61C.

 Areas for Change in the Future